Data Quality · CRM Strategy · Best Practices

 Data Quality · CRM Strategy

-What is CRM data governance, and why does a small business need it?
+What is a CRM data dictionary, and why does your team need one?